m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 The 800lb gorilla - and for the most part it deserves its reputation - but very much a leap off the deep end.
 The syntax is alien, even by functional standards.
 Worse for a beginner is laziness, and the resulting need to explicitly sequence I/O operations.
 In some theoretical "strict Haskell" I might[1] tell beginners to use `unsafePerformIO` everywhere until they became comfortable with constructs like `sequence`, but in the Haskell we have you can't implement a simple unix utility like, I don't know, `sort` without understanding `do` notation and the difference between `<-` and `=`.

 Finally, performance - especially memory and "space leaks".
-A lot of these concerns feel overblown, FUD-like even -
+A lot of these concerns feel overblown, FUDish even -

 ## Scala